dotnet/docs/docs/core/tutorials/using-with-xplat-cli.md

 ---
-title: Writing .NET Core console apps using the CLI tools - A step-by-step guide
+title: Getting started with .NET Core on Windows/Linux/macOS using the command line
-description: Writing .NET Core console apps using the CLI tools - A step-by-step guide
+description: Getting started with .NET Core on Windows, Linux, or macOS using the .NET Core command line interface (CLI)
 keywords: .NET, .NET Core
 author: cartermp
 manager: wpickett